 No one else has any freedom.

-So uh um that's that's really fascinating.
+So that's really fascinating.

-And I think it ties into like a lot of motifs and themes throughout history, namely like Tolkien, right?
+And I think it ties into a lot of motifs and themes throughout history, namely like Tolkien, right?

 That was one of my favorite things about Lord of the Rings is that it was the little people, literally the little people that save the world.

-And you know, there's this theme of the Titans, and and it's almost as if the Greeks had this like I idea that way in the past there were these evil, corrupt, godlike creatures that were destroying the world, and then the real gods came along and subjugated the titans and put them underground so that they would never come back again.
+And it's almost as if the Greeks had this like idea that way in the past, there were these evil, corrupt, godlike creatures that were destroying the world.

-But really, it's not a sustainable problem, like you said, just to wipe out the corrupt if the system is isn't corrected.
+But really, it's not a sustainable problem, like you said, just to wipe out the corrupt if the system isn't corrected.

-We we have an inclination to think that our leaders are less evil than leaders all over the world, whether it's in the Middle East, whether it's in Russia, whether it's in Ukraine or China or whatever.
+And I think one of the problems, one of the mistakes that we make as Americans is sort of out of hubris, we have an inclination to think that our leaders are less evil than leaders all over the world, whether it's in the Middle East, whether it's in Russia, whether it's in Ukraine or China or whatever.

-We think for some reason our leaders are less evil.
+We think for some reason, our leaders are less evil.

-And it's not that our leaders are less evil, it's just that we have a system in place that sort of checks that evil in a way that most other systems don't.
+It's just that we have a system in place that sort of checks that evil in a way that most other systems don't.

-And Milton Friedman said this, you know, he's like, Do you think there aren't greedy people in communist countries?
+He's like, do you think there aren't greedy people in communist countries?

-He's like, You think that we're greedy because we're capitalists, but they're not greedy.
+He's like, you think that we're greedy because we're capitalists, but they're not greedy.

-Greed is everywhere, it's just a matter of which system is able to sort of check that greed so that it has the greatest good.
+It's just a matter of which system is able to sort of check that greed so that it has the greatest good.

 It's super ironic because our founders famously had this very low view of human nature, right?